-On October 25, 2022, we completed a registered direct offering of 3,275,153 shares of the Company's common stock at \$2.085 per share and warrants to purchase up to an aggregate of 3,275,153 shares of common stock in a concurrent private placement priced at-the-market under Nasdaq rules.
-In a separate concurrent private placement transaction, the Company offered and sold pre-funded warrants to purchase an aggregate of 1,875,945 shares of common stock.
-The warrants are immediately exercisable at an exercise price of \$1.96 per share and will expire on the fifth anniversary of the closing date.
-Each pre-funded warrant had a purchase price of \$2.08499, is immediately exercisable at an exercise price of \$0.00001 per share and will not expire until exercised in full.
+On October 25, 2022, the Company completed a registered direct offering of 3,275,153 shares of the Company's common stock at \$2.085 per share and common warrants to purchase up to an aggregate of 3,275,153 shares of common stock in a concurrent private placement priced at-the-market under Nasdaq rules.
+In a separate concurrent private placement transaction, the Company offered and sold pre-funded warrants to purchase an aggregate of 1,875,945 shares of common stock and common warrants to purchase an aggregate of 1,875,945 shares of common stock.
+The common warrants are immediately exercisable at an exercise price of \$1.96 per share and will expire on the fifth anniversary of the closing date.
+Each pre-funded warrant has a purchase price of \$2.08499, is immediately exercisable at an exercise price of \$0.00001 per share and will not expire until exercised.
 The registered direct offering and private placements resulted in total gross proceeds of approximately \$10.7 million with net proceeds to the Company of approximately \$9.6 million after deducting estimated offering expenses.
-During the six months ended June 30, 2023, 355,235 shares of our pre-funded warrants were converted into 355,235 shares of our common stock.
-There were no pre-funded warrants exercised during the three months ended June 30, 2023.
+During the nine months ended September 30, 2023, 355,235 pre-funded warrants were converted into 355,235 shares of common stock.
+There were no pre-funded warrants exercised during the three months ended September 30, 2023.
+During the three months and nine months ended September 30, 2023, 177,877 common warrants were exercised for proceeds of \$348,638.